Jennifer Blanke, PhD 2005

 Vice-President Agriculture, Human and Social Development, African Development Bank Group

-Former President of the Alumni Association Committee
+Former President and member of the Alumni Association Committee

 Going to the Graduate Institute was so different than my first journey through graduate school.
 The first time, at Columbia University, I was 23 years old – one of the youngest (and most timid) in my class.
 When I started my PhD in economics at the Institute nearly a decade later, I was in my early 30s and had already worked for several years – on political campaigns, in management consulting, and at the World Economic Forum – this time I entered as one of the oldest and boldest students in my class.